scholarsportal/historical-topos/content/collection.en.md

 Please note that the map sheet name does not always correspond to the place name.
 For example, all early maps of London, ON were titled _Lucan_ or _St.
 Thomas_.
 If you are unable to find the place you are looking for by using the search box below, consult Natural Resources Canada's [name search](http://www4.rncan.gc.ca/search-place-names/search) to find the NTS number for that location.

 You can also search for maps by accessing the map indexes directly in the Scholars GeoPortal.
-Consult the [Using the Maps](../using-maps/) section for more information on using the map index and searching for maps in Scholars GeoPortal.
+Consult the [Using the Maps](../using-maps/) section for more information on using the map indexes and searching for maps in Scholars GeoPortal.

 - [1:63 360 Index Navigation](http://geo.scholarsportal.info/#r/details/_uri@=564032357&_add:true)
 - [1:25 000 Index Navigation](http://geo.scholarsportal.info/#r/details/_uri@=847590539&_add:true)